The Royal Demands

 Agnis couldn’t help but hold back a small chuckle.
 Even Jack grinned.
 He was proud of his masterpiece.

 “I needed an escort past the Forgotten Forest to search for an herb for a quest.
-Thought it would be best to stay with you guys,” said Alan.
+So I thought it would be best to stay with you guys,” said Alan.

-“It seems my quest and your quest correspond with one another.
-I’ll stick around till mine is complete.”
+“It seems my Quest and your Quest correspond with one another.
+So I’ll stick around till mine is complete.”
 Zeraph winked at the passing girls.
 They giggled and blushed as they walked away.